Partnering with Jesus

 “Then Jesus said, ‘Come to me all you how are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you because I am humble and gentle, and you will find rest for your souls, for my yoke fits perfectly, and the burden I give you is light.’”
 (Matthew 11:28-30)

 Most Christians are familiar with these verses.
 Probably the most common takeaway is the idea of Jesus giving us rest when we partner with him.
-And while this is wholly true and a fact we can rely upon with certainty, the second half of what Jesus says here often gets missed.
+While this is wholly true and a fact we can rely upon with certainty, the second half of what Jesus says here often gets missed.

 We still wear a yoke.
 In other words, we still have activity we need to do.